dianawambuim/week1/README.md

 ## Known Bugs
-there is a recurring error on Push: failed to push some refs to 'https://github.com/dianawambuim/week1.git' . , i force commit as a work around
+there is a recurring error on Push:  'failed to push some refs to 'https://github.com/dianawambuim/week1.git'' . , i force commit as a work around
 ## Technologies Used
 Languages used:HTML and CSS.